The Learner Dissertation Page is a virtual workspace that provides a central and private area for learners and their committee to work together.

-Learners are assigned a chair and methodologist in RES-871/RES-885 (EDD and DBA) or PSY-825 (PhD).
+Learners are assigned a chair and methodologist in DNP-801A (DNP), RES-885 (EDD), DBA-885 (DBA), or PSY-825 (PhD).
 At that time, the learner is to identify and confirm their Content Expert.
+For more information on the sequence of courses, please see the Program Overview page and search for your degree program.
 The process for having an LDP created is:

 - Learners confirm their Content Expert to their chair.

-- The D-10 form is sent to the learners my.gcu.edu email address.
-Initiated by the Student Services Counselor.
+- Learners who are in a Developing the Research Proposal course will be sent the D-10 form to their my.gcu.edu email address.
+This is initiated by the Student Services Counselor.

 - Only one signature is required by the content specialist to set up an LDP.